20 Greatest Computer Programmers Of All Time

 Who is he: Tim Berners-Lee is a computer scientist, best known as the inventor of the World Wide Web.
 He is the director of W3C, Web Science Research Initiative, and a senior researcher and holder of the Founders Chair (MIT).

-What he has done: In 1989, Tim made a proposal for an information management system, and he successfully implemented the communication between an HTTP client and server via the internet.
-He is also a key figure behind data.gov.uk, a UK government project to open up all data acquired for official work for free reuse.
+What he has done: In 1989, Tim proposed an information management system and successfully enabled communication between an HTTP client and server over the internet.
+He also played a major role in data.gov.uk, a UK government initiative that makes official data freely available for public use.

-Major Achievements: Tim was knighted by Queen Elizabeth II for his outstanding work, honored with Software System Award, Pride of Britain, and Young Innovator of the Year (1995).
+Major Achievements: Tim was knighted by Queen Elizabeth II for his outstanding work, honored with the Software System Award, the Pride of Britain, and the Young Innovator of the Year (1995).

 4. Bjarne Stroustrup